background image

 18 March 2015

-Convicted murder applicants failed to show exceptional circumstances to obtain bail pending appeal.
+Convicted murder applicants must show exceptional circumstances and provide supporting documents to obtain bail pending appeal.

 18 March 2015